 Manure as a Resource

 The separation of animal agriculture from crop production has led to accumulation of excess manure on livestock farms.
 Crop farms can benefit from this manure as a source of nutrients and organic matter, if the manure is suitable for their needs and shipping does not make the cost prohibitive.
-We are assessing the nutrient value of different sources of manure and their suitability for crop production (see “♣ Predicting Nitrogen Availability for Organic Amendments“).
-Our publication, “♣ Fertilizing with Manure and Other Organic Amendments” is a guide for crop farmers for evaluating manure sources, testing manure, and applying manure.
+We have assessed the nutrient values of different sources of manure and their suitability for crop production (see “♣ Predicting Nitrogen Availability for Organic Amendments“).
+Our publication “♣ Fertilizing with Manure and Other Organic Amendments” is a guide for crop farmers for evaluating manure sources, and testing and applying manure.

 Horse Manure and Soil Nitrogen